lalalinh/lalalinh/README.md

 {
 Hi!
 I go by Gia,
-    I'm currently a sophomore in a AP CS class
+    I am currently a sophomore in a AP CS class
 }

 **˚୨୧⋆｡˚⋆**